 Managing the risk of paying too much

-Diversification is sometimes described as investing’s only "free lunch," a way to reduce volatility without necessarily sacrificing returns.
-That’s not quite accurate: You can do the same by minimizing costs.
-Being mindful of fees and other expenses in your investment process can make a considerable difference in your overall return and your ability to meet financial goals.
+Diversification is sometimes described as the only "free lunch" in investing—a way to potentially reduce volatility without necessarily sacrificing returns.
+However, this is not quite accurate: You can do the same by managing costs.
+Being mindful of fees and other expenses in your investment process can make a considerable difference in your overall return and in your ability to meet financial goals.

-"Investors have to weigh performance, service, and strategy along with cost when choosing products and services," says Subramaniam.
-"But it makes sense to consider value—because anything you save on fees can be put to work on achieving your real goals."
+"Investors have to weigh service, strategy, and performance potential along with cost when choosing products and services," says Subramaniam.
+"But it makes sense to consider value too—because anything you save on fees can be put to work in achieving your investment goals."